Greenhouse gas balance of land use

-Evolution of the greenhouse gas balance of land use.
-A positive balance equates to a net emission of greenhouse gases in the year in question, while a negative balance means that more CO2 equivalents were removed from the atmosphere than were emitted.
+Development in the greenhouse gas balance of land use: A positive balance equates to a net emission of greenhouse gases in the year in question, while a negative balance means that more CO2 was removed from the atmosphere than was emitted.

 The agricultural use of cropland and grassland affects the carbon stock of the soil.
 For example, ploughing encourages the depletion of humus, whereas spreading farmyard manure or leaving harvest residues on the fields increases their carbon stock.
-As well as the farming method, the main factors influencing the annual fluctuations are the crops grown and the climatic conditions.
+In addition to the farming method, the main factors influencing the annual fluctuations are the crops grown and, above all, the weather conditions.
 The case of drained former peatlands is a special one.
 When subjected to intense agricultural use, these fertile soils release large amounts of the greenhouse gases CO2 and N2O.

 Wetlands now only account for a small part of the land area.
 As almost all of the remaining peatlands have been impaired by the consequences of previous use (particularly drainage), the build-up of peat has stopped, and many of the former sinks are now sources of greenhouse gases.